Skip to main content

 How to allocate loan drawdown payments and settlement fees

-Learn how to accurately allocate any loan drawdowns, associated establishment fees and capital costs in TaxTank.
+Learn how to allocate loan drawdowns, establishment fees, and capital costs in TaxTank for accurate financial tracking and tax reporting.

 Accurate allocation of loan drawdowns, capital expenses, and borrowing fees is key to optimising your tax position and reducing future CGT liabilities.
 Here’s how to manage these in TaxTank, starting with understanding what a loan drawdown is.